katerinanavab/webdocs/docs/course-info.md

 ### Participation (20% of total grade)
 * 👥 Participation is graded weekly (up to 2 points max per class period) and will be evaluated based on adherence to these key values: being **respectful**, **prepared**, and **engaged**.
-  * Being **respectful** of your community means being mindful of and kind toward your environment, and the people within – this includes arriving on-time to commitments.
+  * Being <span class="highlighter">respectful/span> of your community means being mindful of and kind toward your environment, and the people within – this includes arriving on-time to commitments.

+> {: .warning }
-    * ⏰ If you are over 5 minutes late, you must first get a LATE PASS from the Upper School Office and then enter the classroom QUIETLY as to not disrupt the class.
+> ⏰ If you are **over 5 minutes late**, you must first get a LATE PASS from the Upper School Office and then enter the classroom QUIETLY as to not disrupt the class.
-    * **GRADING**: Unexcused lateness always results in a deduction of 1 point for the day, and unexcused absence results in a deduction of 2 points (a 0/2 for the day).
+> Unexcused lateness always results in a deduction of 1 point for the day, and unexcused absence results in a deduction of 2 points (a 0/2 for the day).

-  * Being **prepared** for class means you have your laptop ready (unless otherwise instructed) within the first 5 minutes of class.
+  * Being <span class="highlighter">prepared</span> for class means you have your laptop ready (unless otherwise instructed) within the first 5 minutes of class.
 It also means you arrive with a positive attitude and are ready to learn!
-  * Show you are **engaged** by volunteering answers/comments, staying on task, and completing classwork as directed.
+  * Show you are <span class="highlighter">engaged</span> by volunteering answers/comments, staying on task, and completing classwork as directed.
 You are expected to take your own notes while new material is being introduced, to contribute during group activities, and be open to collaborating with all classmates.

+> {: .highlight }
-* ⚠️ **NON-NEGOTIABLES**: Be aware that tardiness, off-task behavior, and side conversations will have a negative impact on your grade. _However, arriving on-time with a positive attitude is a great way to earn an easy 100% for your participation grade_ ☺︎
+> ⚠️ **NON-NEGOTIABLES**: Be aware that tardiness, off-task behavior, and side conversations will have a negative impact on your grade. _However, arriving on-time with a positive attitude is a great way to earn an easy 100% for your participation grade_ ☺︎

 ## Expectations & Policies